glycerine/zebrapack/README.md

 # background and motivation

-# ZebraPack: a data description language and serialization format.
+# ZebraPack serialization.
 This one is all black and white.
 No gray areas.

 ZebraPack is a data definition language and serialization format.
 It removes gray areas from msgpack2 serialized data, and provides for declared schemas, sane data evolution, and more compact encoding.
 It does all this while maintaining the possibility of easy compatibility with all the dynamic languages that already have msgpack2 support.